 Steps To Turn On Center Points

-- In the DJI GO app, tap the camera settings button.
+- Tap the camera settings button.
 The camera settings button is under the shutter/record button and is highlighted with a red circle in the image below.

 Scroll down to the bottom of the screen to select the color that you want the center point to be.
 The available colors are white, yellow, red, blue, green, or black.
 The selected color will have a white border around it.

 The screenshots below show examples of each of the possible center points in red.

 7. Click anywhere on the main screen to remove the camera settings menu.
 The screen will now show the selected center point.

 Center points show the exact center of the screen which can be used when you are focusing on scenery in your aerial photos and videos.
 The above steps show the many options that are available for center points.

 You can also view this post on using grids to improve aerial videos and photos.